2raj2raj/bitcoin-educational-content/courses/min201/en.md

 <chapterId>0c6befa7-f3ef-5bcf-ae8d-0ad5e5d41d70</chapterId>

 > WARNING: It is essential to have previously installed Braiins OS+ on your miner, or any other software that can reduce the performance of your machine.
-This measure is crucial because in order to reduce noise, we will install less powerful fans that can dissipate less heat.
+This measure is crucial because, in order to reduce noise, we will install less powerful fans that can dissipate less heat.

 ![image](assets/en/46.webp)